Azure-Samples/data-lake-analytics-dotnet-auth-options/README.md

 You will first need to provision a service principal (also known as a registered application) in AAD.
 To create a service principal with a certificate or a secret key, [follow the steps in this article](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authenticate-service-principal).

 The service principal, just like a user, will need to have appropriate permissions in order for your application to perform certain actions.
 Regardless of whether a user is the one running your application, the service principal's credentials will be used, and the user's credentials will not be used.
 To understand the different permissions involved when using Data Lake Analytics, see [Add a new user](https://docs.microsoft.com/azure/data-lake-analytics/data-lake-analytics-manage-use-portal#add-a-new-user).

+Here's some sample code showing how your application can authenticate as a service principal:

+     abc

 # Contributing